 Now accepting applications for the 2023-2024 residency period!

-The Armory Art Center invites artists to apply to the Armory’s nine month Artist-in-Residence Program.
-This highly competitive program attracts a diverse group of emerging artists with varied disciplines who have at least a BFA.
-Artists-in-Residence are responsible for teaching classes to our students and community, and have the opportunity to refine their teaching skills while instructing workshops and eight-week classes.
-The Armory provides each resident artist a studio space where they can develop their own work, with the opportunity to exhibit their work at the end of their tenure.
-Artists-in-Residence receive a generous monthly stipend and are paid for teaching and extracurricular events in the community.
+The Armory Art Center invites artists to apply to the Armory’s Artist-in-Residence Program.
+This highly competitive program attracts a diverse group of emerging artists within varied disciplines who have earned at least a BFA (but MFA preferred).
+Artists-in-Residence are responsible for teaching classes to our diverse student/community where they have the opportunity to refine their skills teaching workshops and eight-week classes.
+They also participate in special events.
+The Armory provides a studio space which offers freedom to develop their own work.
+Artists-in-Residence have the opportunity to exhibit work they have created during their residency.
+Residents are paid for teaching and also receive a generous monthly stipend for departmental assistance and participation in extracurricular events in the community.

 *All applicants must have at least 25 hours experience teaching in a studio environment, which includes teacher’s assistant (TA).

-- Facility hours: daily, nightly and weekend access (however some restrictions might exist due to
+- Facility hours: daily, nightly, and weekend access however some restrictions might exist due to COVID-19 safety protocol

 - Participation in the Artist-in-Residence group exhibition